vinceskahan/weewx-vagrant-debian8/README.md

 Disclaimer - set your passwords as you wish, don't expose this box on Internet, usual best practices apply

 Warning - this was uploaded from msysgit on Windows, so beware your EOL in the files herein.

+Notes: unfortunately I can't remember which box this is based on, if you know how to figure it out please let me know.
+Also, the sources.list is set to the USA debian mirrors.
+You'll likely want to edit appropriately to set your mirrors to your desired locations if you're outside the USA.